CLSherrod/clsherrod.github.io/_pages/guest.md

 ## ✍️ Short Bio

-> Christopher Sherrod is the author of _Unplug: The 3-Step Plan to Heal from Hidden EMF Radiation and Reclaim Your Life_ and a sacred artist devoted to the slow life.
+> Christopher Sherrod is the creator of _Unplug_, a practical course for reducing everyday EMF exposure and using technology more intentionally.
 After surviving a life-altering seizure, he helps others live more intentionally in a noisy, tech-driven world.

 ## 📖 Long Bio

 Christopher Sherrod is a writer, sacred geometry artist, and advocate for living a slower, more intentional life.
-After a massive seizure left him unable to function in the modern tech world, he rebuilt his health by unplugging—literally.
-He now teaches others how to reduce EMF exposure, reconnect with their body’s wisdom, and reclaim peace and purpose.
+After a massive seizure changed the way he related to modern technology, he began rethinking his environment, habits, and pace of life.
+He now teaches others how to reduce unnecessary EMF exposure, use technology more intentionally, and reclaim peace and purpose.

-He’s the author of _Unplug_, a book that blends memoir and practical healing steps, and he offers a companion course and checklist.
-Christopher lives beachside in Mexico with his wife Nan, where they co-create retreats, books, and online courses for healing and living fully.
+He created _Unplug_, a practical course and companion resources shaped by that experience.
+Christopher lives beachside in Mexico with his wife Nan, where they co-create books, courses, and a slower way of living.

 ## 🎧 Suggested Topics